ReScience/ReScienceC/docs/submitting.md

 - Filling in the [short submission form](https://resciencec.theoj.org/papers/new)
 - Waiting for the managing editor to start a pre-review issue over in the ReScience C reviews repository: https://github.com/ReScience/ReScienceC-reviews

+Submitted entries are first considered by a member of the editorial board, who may decide to reject the submission (e.g. if it is incomplete or in apporpriate), or assign it to a topic editor who will then proceed to look for reviewers.
+The reviewers evaluate the code and the accompanying material in continuous interaction with the authors in a GitHub isse.
+If the reviewers manage to run the code and obtain the same results as the ones advertised in the accompanying material, and if they consider that these results are a replication of the original work, the submission is accepted.
+If any of the reviewers cannot reproduce the results, the submission is rejected and authors are encouraged to resubmit an improved version.

 ## Article metadata

 ### Names